RonenNess/GeonBit.UI/README.md

 - Changed progressbar label to be click-through by default, to make sure the progressbar can be dragged if not locked.
 - Fixed paragraphs that are not left-aligned click and mouse-over detection.
 - Fixed combobox and radio buttons label positioning with global scaling.
+- Fixed mouse position on first frame of a new User Interface.

 ## Credits